prateek041/http-microservice-go/learning.md

 A pattern can be many things, a URL path, an HTTP method, a HOST name etc. all these are handled seperately using methods attached to route struct.

 Create the middleware and attach it to the (routers).
-It first runs the middleware present in the Use (thing) and then runs the handler
+It first runs the middleware present in the Use (thing) and then runs the handler.

+This is not finished, refactoring in the learning docs needed.